-Professors: Batsell, Boatwright, Érdi, Gregg (Chair), Hostetter, Tan
+Professors: Batsell, Boatwright, Érdi, Fletcher, Gregg, Hostetter (Chair), Langeland, Liu, Perry, Tan

 Psychology, broadly defined, is the study of animal and human behavior as well as human experience.
 The discipline involves the use of scientific methods in the discovery of facts and confirmation of theory as well as applications to problems.
 The major, therefore, includes a focus on the understanding and use of research skills and techniques.
 Psychology is a diverse field with important connections to biology, education, philosophy, and sociology.
 Increasingly, psychologists may be found in business, industry, education, government, and medicine, as well as in the more traditional areas of research and mental health.